uboslinux/ubos-docs/sphinx/developers/app-test.rst

 .. code-block:: none

-   > webapptest listscaffolds
+   % webapptest listscaffolds
    container - A scaffold that runs tests on the local machine in a Linux container. here      - A trivial scaffold that runs tests on the local machine without any insulation. ssh       - A scaffold that runs tests on the remote machine that is already set up, and accessible via ssh. v-box     - A scaffold that runs tests on the local machine in a VirtualBox virtual machine.

-If using ``webapptest`` with the ``here`` scaffold, ``webapptest`` deploys the to-be-tested app on the local device (which needs to run UBOS).
+If using ``webapptest`` with the ``here`` scaffold, ``webapptest`` deploys the to-be-tested :term:`App` on the local device (which needs to run UBOS).
 This is also the default.

-By using the ``ssh`` scaffold, the to-be-tested app can be tested on a remote UBOS device over ssh.
+By using the ``ssh`` scaffold, the to-be-tested :term:`App` can be tested on a remote UBOS device over ssh.
 This is particularly useful for cross-platform testing.

 The ``v-box`` scaffold sets up and tears down an entire UBOS virtual machine for the test.
 This is only available on x86_64.

-Finally, the ``container`` scaffold creates a Linux container into which UBOS and the to-be-tested app will be installed, using ``systemd-nspawn``.
+Finally, the ``container`` scaffold creates a Linux container into which UBOS and the to-be-tested :term:`App` will be installed, using ``systemd-nspawn``.

 Some of these scaffolds need parameters (e.g. the hostname of the ssh host or the image to boot from), which are specified by appending them to the name of the scaffold like this:

 .. code-block:: none

-   > webapptest run --scaffold container:directory=/build/my-ubos-image-dir
+   % webapptest run --scaffold container:directory=/build/my-ubos-image-dir

 Test description